-- 80. Designs to reduce NH3 emissions from poultry housing systems apply the following principles: - (i) Reducing emitting manure surfaces; - (ii) Removing the manure frequently to an external slurry store (e.g. rapid removal of manure can be achieved by belt removal systems; - (iii) Quickly drying the manure - (iv) Additional treatment, such as acidification; - (v) Using surfaces which are smooth and easy to clean; - (vi) Treatment of exhaust air by acid scrubbers or biotrickling filters; - (vii) Lowering the indoor temperature as animal welfare and production allow; - (viii) Reducing ventilation rate taking into account the minimum levels required for animal welfare reasons:
+81. Designs to reduce NH3 emissions from poultry housing systems apply the following principles:

+- (i) Reducing emitting manure surfaces; - (ii) Removing the manure frequently to an external slurry store (e.g. with belt removal systems); - (iii) Quickly drying the manure; - (iv) Using surfaces which are smooth and easy to clean; - (v) Treatment of exhaust air by acid scrubbers or biotrickling filters; - (vi) Lowering the indoor temperature and ventilation as animal welfare and/or production allow.